smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Using App Services/index.md

 let getResponse: SDLGetSystemCapabilityResponse = <#From wherever you got it#>

-// This array contains all currently available app services on the system guard let capabilities = getResponse.systemCapability?.appServicesCapabilities, let appServices : [SDLAppServiceCapability] = capabilities.appServices else {
+// This array contains all currently available app services on the system guard let capabilities = getResponse.systemCapability?.appServicesCapabilities, let appServices = capabilities.appServices, let aCapability = appServices.first else {
     return
 }
-let aCapability = appServices.first

 // This will be nil since it's the first update let capabilityReason = aCapability?.updateReason